24 November 2021

 As our workplace has changed and our delivery methods evolve, we have also seen a huge growth in cyber-attacks within the sector, and as we move our workplace online, enhanced security, user education and vigilance are critical

-In the conference this year we want to explore the impact of these changes on:
+In the conference this year we hope to explore the impact of these changes on:

 - Staff agility and the adoption of innovative technologies and skills.